Barbarians Ending, Explained

 To the Germanic people, wolves are the bringer of destruction.
 Odin himself will be killed by Fenrir the Wolf during the events of Ragnarök.
 For the Romans, however, the wolves are sacred.
 It was a she-wolf that milked and protected the twin founders of Rome – Romulus, and Remus.
 Throughout the series, this has been used as a plot device, with the wolf representing the Roman forces in Germania.
 In the closing scenes, amid all the celebration, Arminius has the recurring vision of a wolf again, indicating that Rome will come back for retribution.

 The series ends with a shot of a rider with Varus’ decapitated head in his hand.
 This can mean one of two things.
-Historically, Arminius sent the head to Maroboduus, the powerful king of the Marcomanni, to show him that the Romans can be defeated and request him to join the alliance.
+Historically, Arminius sent the head to Maroboduus, the powerful king of the Marcomanni, to show him that the Romans could be defeated and request him to join the alliance.
 Maroboduus rejected the offer and gave it to the Romans.
 The series can follow this historical sequence of events, or it can simply skip Maroboduus and depict that Varus’ severed head had gone directly back to Rome for burial.
 Either way, we are going to have the answer when ‘Barbarians’ returns with season 2.

 Read More: Is Barbarians a True Story?